The Ultimate Guide to Pad Printing

 Electronics

 Because aesthetics have become increasingly crucial to attracting consumer attention, designing and printing consumer electronics are more important than ever.
-Pad Printing Technology offers pad printing, laser marking, screen printing, and hot/foil stamping for a wide array of electronic components.
-We can double-hit pad print images for greater ink opacity and durability, or we can pad print a UV clear coat over them.
+Pad Printing Technology offers pad printing and laser marking for a wide array of electronic components.
+We can multi-hit pad print images for greater ink opacity and durability, or we can pad print a UV clear coat over them.

 -